 Coat steaks with 1 Tablespoon extra virgin olive oil and generously salt and pepper both sides.
 Grill or pan fry steaks as desired, flipping once during cooking.

 Use an instant-read thermometer inserted horizontally into steak, the internal temperature registers 120° for rare, 125° for medium-rare, and 135-140° for medium.
 Grilling and pan-frying times may vary depending on steak thickness.
 Use tongs to transfer steaks to a plate and tent with foil to keep warm.

 DIRECTIONS FOR GLAZE

 Add remaining 2 Tablespoons extra virgin olive oil to a skillet or sauté pan over medium heat (if pan-frying steaks use the same skillet).

 Add shallots and rosemary and cook about 2 minutes, stirring occasionally, until shallots start to become translucent.

-Add Guisti Balsamic Fog Glaze to pan and remaining juices from plate holding tented steaks.
+Add Guisti Crema Balsamic Fig Glaze to pan and remaining juices from plate holding tented steaks.